ZONESTAR3D/Z9/Z9V5/Z9V5-MK5/step_by_step.md

 - **Bed Level - leveling 4 corners of the bed**.
 Before start printing, you need to do a simple bed leveling to set the height between the nozzle and the bed (printing platform), so that the filament can be sticked on the bed well.
 Please refer to [:movie_camera: **Bed leveling video tutorial**](https://youtu.be/nxzB7ho1kNo) to do it.

 ### Step 3.
 Load filaments
-Refer to this [:movie_camera: video tutorial]() to load all 4 filaments to the extruders and hot end.
+Refer to this [:clapper: video tutorial]() to load all 4 filaments to the extruders and hot end.
 #### :warning:ATTETION PLEASE:warning:
 1. **You need load all 4 filaments to the hot end whatever you print one color or multi color 3d prints.**
 2. **Ensure the filament has been loaded to the bottom of the hot end, otherwise it may cause blockage the hot end.**